Compare types of groups in Microsoft 365

 Microsoft 365 Groups

 Microsoft 365 Groups are used for collaboration between users, both inside and outside your company.
-With each Microsoft 365 Group, members get a group email and shared workspace for conversations, files, and calendar events, Stream, and a Planner.
+With each Microsoft 365 group, members get a group email and shared workspace for conversations, files, and calendar events, Stream, and a Planner.
+Microsoft 365 Groups can also be connected to Teams or Viva Engage.

 You can add people from outside your organization to a group as long as this has been enabled by the administrator.
 You can also allow external senders to send email to the group email address.

-Microsoft 365 Groups can be configured for dynamic membership in Azure Active Directory, allowing group members to be added or removed automatically based on user attributes such as department, location, title, etc.
+Microsoft 365 Groups can be configured for dynamic membership in Microsoft Entra ID, allowing group members to be added or removed automatically based on user attributes such as department, location, title, etc.

 Microsoft 365 Groups can be accessed through mobile apps such as Outlook for iOS and Outlook for Android.